justinjakowski/caf-samples/dt-to-iaas.md

 ### Licensing and cost optimization

-- Contoso has existing licensing for their VMs, and will take advantage of the Azure Hybrid Benefit.
-Contoso will convert the existing Azure VMs, to take advantage of this pricing.
+- Contoso will ensure that all development Azure resources are created using this DevTest subscription to take advantage of the 80% savings.
 - Contoso will enable [Azure Cost Management](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage the Azure resources.

 ## Conclusion

-In this article, Contoso rehosted the SmartHotel360 app in Azure by migrating the app VMs to Azure VMs using the Azure Migrate Server Migration tool.
+In this article, Contoso rehosted the development VMs used for their SmartHotel360 and OSTICKET apps in Azure by migrating the app VMs to Azure VMs using the Azure Migrate Server Migration tool.